SaikrishnShelar/Team_Task_Manager/README.md

 # Team Task Manager

-A full-stack team task management application with role-based access control (Admin/Member).
-Built with Spring Boot, MySQL, and vanilla JavaScript.
+A comprehensive full-stack task management application for teams to collaborate on projects, assign tasks, track progress, and manage workflows with role-based access control.

 ## 🚀 Live Demo